-Some men work that way, intense fellows and brilliant professional men, big business men, executives and leaders in the world of finance, science, invention, literature and education it does not matter what kind of work, the point is that when these men work, they work on one thing —when they write a book, they write a book—when they manage a sales campaign, they manage a sales campaign.
+Some men work that way, intense fellows and brilliant professional men, prominent business people, executives and leaders in the world of finance, science, invention, literature, and education it does not matter what kind of work, the point is that when these men work, they work on one thing —when they write a book, they write a book—when they manage a sales campaign, they operate a sales campaign.

 That one thing they do at that one time, and nothing else, and every ounce they have goes into the doing.
-But back of all this has been a lot of mental discipline, a lot of habit-forming, a lot of brain-building.
+But back of all, this has been a lot of mental discipline, habit-forming, and brain-building.

-In conclusion, you must pay attention to one thing only, focus in the information that you are receiving before you store it in your mind.
+In conclusion, you must pay attention to only one thing and focus on the information you are receiving before you store it in your mind.

-The multi-tasking idea has confused more people over time that what is worth, so stop it.
-Get back to the basic of concentrating in one thing at a time, and over time you will be better off.
+The multi-tasking idea has confused more people over time than what it’s worth, so stop it.
+Get back to the basics of concentrating on one thing at a time, and over time you will be better off.